+Habitat loss is the leading cause of native species and ecosystem decline.
+Conservation of viable habitat and restoration of damaged ones can reverse this trend.
+Existing laws are in place for protection and preservation of many natural habitats and species, however restoration and ongoing management is needed on public lands to protect the critical services the environment provides.
 Restoration is defined as the process of returning a degraded habitat to a self-sustaining condition that resembles as closely as possible its state before disturbance.
-The practice of restoration includes activities such as removal of non-native species, reintroduction of native species, wetland creation, prescribed burning and increasing flow to restricted wetlands.
+The practice of restoration includes activities such as removal of non-native species, planting back native species, reforestation and wetland creation, prescribed burning and restoration of historic stormwater flow across the land.